 Students register for classes the previous school year (usually in February).
 Decisions about staffing are made based on student course requests.
 Therefore, the district administration reserves the right to make all decisions about a student's schedule change requests depending on many factors.
 After week one of a semester, courses may not be changed.
-The administration reserves the right to make all decisions about a student's schedule change requests.
+The administration reserves the right to make all decisions about a student's schedule change requests the right to make all decisions about a student's schedule change.